elastacloud/spark-excel/README.md

 Spark [DataSourceV2](https://spark.apache.org/docs/latest/api/java/org/apache/spark/sql/sources/v2/DataSourceV2.html)
 APIs.
 This is based on the [Apache POI](https://poi.apache.org/) library which provides the means to read Excel files.

+## Important

+This repository makes use of [Git-LFS](https://git-lfs.github.com/) to track the Excel files for unit tests.
+This allows for larger files to be uploaded as part of the tests without bloating the repository.
+If cloning the code you will need to ensure you have Git-LFS installed and available.

 ## Features

 - Handling Excel 97-2003, 2010, and OOXML files (thanks to Apache POI)